Last updated on April 1, 2026

 Tutors, fast mana, and infinite combos generally aren’t played in this tier.
 Decks might have some very rarely, but never if it doesn’t fit with the “theme” of the deck.

 This tier consists of commanders that are strictly worse, usually by a wide margin, than other available options.
 This is where all of the vanilla commanders from Legends go.
-With that being said, there are some interesting options that simply take too much effort to pull off to really be worth it.
+These commanders still pull removal in their direction because without it, the deck's plan usually sputters.
+With that being said, there are some interesting options that simply take too much effort to pull off unless you switch objectives and go for the best story.

 Phage the Untouchable